Showing posts with label #storytelling. Show all posts

 They had been to every show, including the evening events.

-They were traveling to Birmingham where one of the women was taking the plane to Chicago.
+They were traveling to Birmingham, where one of the women was flying to Chicago.
 The other woman was driving to Atlanta to visit family.
-She was giving the car that she was driving to her grandson, then she was flying home to Colorado.
+She was giving the car she was driving to her grandson, then flying home to Colorado.

 Dolores Hydock joined us for lunch.
 I gave her a peanut butter cracker and a box of cranberries.
-One of the other women gave her some fruit.
+Another woman gave her some fruit.
 We had a great time getting to know one another.

 1:30-2:00 We listened to Geraldine Buckley talk about hitchhiking in Canada

-2:00-2:30 We listened to Minton Sparks use Bayou singing to tell stories and she told a story about her grandmother.
+2:00-2:30 We listened to Minton Sparks use Bayou singing to tell a story about her grandmother.
 She was accompanied by John Jackson a guitarist.

 Monday, May 16, 2016